Magic touch: Japan’s star conductor Seiji Ozawa

 Two broken fingers in a rugby match changed everything for Seiji Ozawa, the celebrated Japanese conductor who blazed a trail in classical music, connecting Eastern traditions with the West.

-Public broadcaster NHK and other Japanese media reported on Friday that Ozawa had died of heart failure at his home in Tokyo aged 88.
+Ozawa died of heart failure at his home in Tokyo aged 88, his management said in a statement on Friday.

-As a teenager, the maestro seemed destined for a career as a pianist.
+In his teens, the future maestro seemed destined for a career as a pianist.
 But he also had another passion — rugby — which his piano teacher mother banned him from playing.

 “Now I have to say, looking at you Seiji, I’m not sure that was a good idea” taking part in that rugby match, Obama said.